 This stone has been used since the first kings of Scotland.
-The tradition rules that the kings must be crowned during an outdoor ceremony when he would have to sit on this stone that symbolizes the unification of the monarch, the land and the people.
-The stone was once stolen by king Eduard I of England and kept in the Westerminster Abbey, but in 1996 was handed back to Scotland after more than 700 years.
+The traditional rules that the kings must be crowned during an outdoor ceremony when he would have to sit on this stone that symbolizes the unification of the monarch, the land, and the people.
+The stone was once stolen by king Eduard I of England and kept in the Westminster Abbey, but in 1996 was handed back to Scotland after more than 700 years.

 The Crown Jewels

-Displayed in the Crown Room, it consists in the crown, sword and sceptre.
+Displayed in the Crown Room, it consists in the crown, sword, and scepter.
 Both the sword and the scepter were given to James IV by the pope.
 While the actual crown was first used in the coronation of Queen Mary.
-It is said that the gold used in the actual crown is the one used to forge Robert, the Bruce’s crown.
+It is said that the gold used in the actual crown is the one used to forge Robert, Bruce’s crown.
 King Robert’s crown was then re-fashioned by James V, Queen Mary’s father.